yui-tan/pyPromptChecker/doc/description.md

 - ### Related values in 'config.ini'
   - ### [Location] section ###
-    - **"Favourites" option** (Filepath)
+    - **"Favourites" option** (Directory path)
       Set an absolute directory path here to gather your favourite images.
       However, if you leave this value blank or enter a non-existent directory path,
       the favourite button will still appear, but this features won't be available.
   - ### [Features] section ###
     - **"MoveDelete" option** (Boolean)
       If set to True, 3 buttons will be shown beneath the image.
     - **"UseCopyInsteadOfMove" option** (Boolean)
       If set to True, this scripts will copy file instead of moving it.
-      *But this setting is not affected to 'Delete' feature.*
+      *But this setting is not affect to 'Delete' feature.*
     - **"AskIfDelete" option** (Boolean)
       If set to True, confirmation dialog will be shown when the delete button is pressed.
     - **"AskIfClearTrashBin" option[^2]** (Boolean)
       If set to True, confirmation dialog will be shown the script exits,
-      asking if delete all files within the TrashBin directory.
+      Asking if delete all files within the TrashBin directory.

+    Those values are set to True by default.
 ## Tab navigation
 - ### Overview
 - ### Tab navigation